This list will introduce you to some of the very best 90s R&B love songs.

 7. D’Angelo – Lady

-Lady soon became D’Angelo’s biggest hit to date.
+‘Lady’ is one D’Angelo’s all time greatest hits.
 It expresses the deep admiration the singer has for his lover.
 The lyrics convey a sense of worry that others may be interested in his partner and his deep desire to keep her as his.

 Taken from his 1995 album Brown Sugar, the song peaked at Number 10 on the Billboard Hot 100 chart and was nominated for a Grammy.
 Hip Hop artist Drake is clearly a fan of this ode to a woman as in 2018, he sampled Lady on his track March 14.